Creating Connectors

 Getting Mendix Connectors

 Many existing Mendix Connectors can be downloaded from the Mendix Marketplace directly into your app.
 Depending on your use case, your company’s private Mendix Marketplace could also have a variety of Mendix connector modules available.
-For more information on the distinction between public and private Marketplace content, see the Adding New Marketplace Content section of Share Marketplace Content.
+For more information on the distinction between public and private Marketplace content, see the Adding New Marketplace Content section of Uploading to the Marketplace.

-Because connectors expose data via custom microflow activities, you can find them in the Studio Pro Toolbox to implement when building your application logic.
+Connectors expose data via custom microflow activities.
+As such, you can find them in the Studio Pro Toolbox to implement when building your application logic.
 Then, you can drag them to where you want to use the connector functionality.

 Deploying Connectors

-Once you deploy an application, the connector will automatically deploy with it.
+Once you deploy an application, the connector automatically deploys with it.
 You can also set a few runtime or node specific configurations (via the application interface or constants).

 Building a Mendix Connector in Studio Pro

 When creating a new Mendix connector, it is advised to have an app in which you both develop and test your connector.
 This means that you will have a module that contains all your connector logic, along with one or more additional modules that assist in the testing and development.
-The logic in the additional modules are not required for the operation of the module and therefore need to be separated.
+The logic in the additional modules is not required for the main module to operate, and therefore needs to be separated.

 Setting Up Your App